mrkaleArduinoLib/gbj_apphelpers/README.md

 <a id="library"></a>
 # gbjAppHelpers
-Library with various static methods for typical but generic business logic like measurement unit conversions, calculations, etc.
+Library with various static methods for typical but generic business logic like measurement unit conversions, calculations, date and time parsing, etc.

 <a id="constants"></a>